febkosq8/GStatTracker/README.md

 - Multi Level Cache System (Request data to be pulled from logs.
 Disabled by Default)
 - Commit Message Filter system when using Analyze a particular repository
 - Automatic conversion of timestamps to user locale
-- Hover over the info icon placed statistically to get information about that particular feature and what you can do with it.
+- Hover over the info icon placed strategically to get information about that particular feature and what you can do with it.
 - Hover over any TimeStamp to show Relative Time
 - Ability to have a saved list of repositories to quickly analyze quick and easily
 - Ability to increase your API calls by authentication feature.
 Login to GStatTracker to increase your API limit from 60 to 5000 per hour.